Powered by Women First Digital

 The process that leads to pregnancy starts in about the middle of the menstrual cycle (i.e. day 14 in a 28-day cycle), when a mature egg leaves the ovary – this is called ovulation – and travels through the fallopian tube to the uterus.

-The mature egg stays alive for about 12 to 24 hours, slowly moving down the fallopian tube in case there is any sperm in the vicinity.
+The mature egg stays alive for about 12 to 24 hours, slowly moving down the fallopian tube.
 If it doesn’t meet any sperm during this time, it dies and leaves the body during the next period.

-Hence, there can be six days between sex and fertilization.
+Hence, there can be up to six days between sex and fertilization.

 Once fertilization takes place, the egg travels through the fallopian tube to reach the uterus.
 During this journey, it begins to divide into more and more cells, forming a ball as it grows.
 This ball of cells – called a blastocyst – reaches the uterus three to four days after fertilization.

 The ball of cells floats in the uterus for another two to three days.
-If it attaches to the lining of the uterus, it is called implantation.
-Often, fertilized eggs do not implant and are flushed out of the body during the next menstrual cycle.
+When it attaches to the lining of the uterus, it is called implantation.

 The implantation process takes three to four days to complete and this is when the pregnancy officially begins.
-What happens next is that an embryo – an early-stage human – develops from the cells inside the ball, and placenta – a temporary system which provides nutrients and other necessary supplies to the embryo – develops from the cells on the outside of the ball.
+What happens next is that an embryo develops from the cells inside the blastocyst, and the placenta – a temporary system that provides nutrients and other necessary supplies to the embryo – develops from the cells on the outside of the blastocyst.

 Around this time, a pregnancy hormone is released which prevents the lining of the uterus from detaching and exiting the body, as happens during the monthly menstrual cycle.
 This is why people do not have periods during pregnancy.